John Barnes: Liverpool

-After Liverpool's league title in 1990 Liverpool was usurped by Arsenal, Leeds United, Manchester United, and Blackburn Rovers each winning the league at least once.
-Under Evans, Barnes and younger players like Steve McManaman, Jamie Redknapp and Robbie Fowler (who had been given their debuts by either Dalglish or Souness) won the 1994–95 Football League Cup and were 1996 FA Cup Final runners-up due to Eric Cantona's Manchester United goal that gave United a second league and FA Cup double in three seasons.
+After Liverpool's league title in 1990, they were usurped by Arsenal, Leeds United, Manchester United and Blackburn Rovers each winning the league at least once.
+Under Roy Evans, Barnes and younger players like Steve McManaman, Jamie Redknapp and Fowler (who had been given their debuts by either Dalglish or Souness) won the 1994–95 Football League Cup and were 1996 FA Cup final runners-up due to Eric Cantona's goal that gave United a second league and FA Cup double in three seasons.
 Liverpool's Spice Boys team drew stinging criticism for wearing matching cream Armani suits to the final.

 By the mid-1990s, Barnes had been moved from the left wing to the position of a holding midfielder.
-He often captained the side in 1995–96 when regular captain Ian Rush lost his place to new signing Stan Collymore.
+He often captained the side in 1995–96 when regular captain Rush lost his place to new signing Stan Collymore.
 When Rush departed to Leeds United at the season's end Barnes became full-time captain.
-Barnes created the final goal after a dribble and passing movement for Stan Collymore during Liverpool's 4–3 win against Newcastle at Anfield, which is often considered the greatest game in Premier League history.
+Barnes created the final goal after a dribble and passing movement for Collymore during Liverpool's 4–3 win against Newcastle at Anfield, which is often considered the greatest game in Premier League history.

 Jamie Carragher debuted for the Liverpool first team in January 1997 and said that despite the 33-year-old Barnes now being past his peak, he was still the best player at the club.
 "Technically, he's the best player I've ever trained or played with, he was great with both feet, they were both exactly the same.
 I'd say he's the best finisher I've ever played with (including Torres, Fowler, Owen).
 Barnes never used to blast his shots – they'd just get placed right in the corner.
 You speak with the players from those great Liverpool sides and ask them who the best player they played with was and they all say John Barnes," Carragher commented.

-On 13 August 1997 three months before his 34th birthday, after 10 years at Liverpool with 407 appearances, 108 goals, and five major trophies, Barnes left on a free transfer.
+On 13 August 1997, three months before his 34th birthday, after 10 years at Liverpool with 407 appearances, 108 goals, and five major trophies, Barnes left on a free transfer.
 He had missed just three Premier League games in his final season at Anfield, scoring four goals (including a memorable late winner against Southampton just after Christmas) as they had led the table for much of the first half of the season before being overhauled by eventual champions Manchester United at the end of January and having to settle for a fourth-place finish.
 Paul Ince, with a completely contrasting combative style, was signed from Inter Milan to replace Barnes in central midfield.